 - The Student Grievance is incomplete and request additional information.
-If additional information is required, the student or involved College employee has 3 business days to provide that information. - The Student Grievance is in favor of the student with the student's proposed resolution. - The Student Grievance is in favor of the student with a new proposed resolution. - The Student Grievance is dismissed and provides rationale for his or her decision.
+If additional information is required, the student or involved College employee has 3 business days to provide that information to the Ad Hoc Committee. - The Student Grievance is in favor of the student. - The Student Grievance is dismissed and provides a rationale for their decision.

-The Dean of Student Services (or designee) shall provide to the College employee and student involved the outcome of the committee's decision in writing via certified mail and College email.
-A copy of the letter will be provided to the President.
+The Director of Student Affairs and DEI (or designee) shall provide to the College employee and student involved the outcome of the committee's decision in writing via certified mail and College email.
+A copy of the letter will be provided to the President/CEO.
 The outcome shall include:

-- Findings of fact in chronological order. - A statement of the individual student's claim of unfair and/or non-equitable treatment regarding established Bellin College policies, procedures and regulations that has allegedly been violated. - An opinion on the validity of the grievance. - Remedial recommendations and the final outcome
+- Findings of fact in chronological order - A statement of the individual student's claim of unfair and/or non-equitable treatment regarding established policies, procedures, and regulations of Bellin College that is alleged to have been violated - An opinion on the validity of the grievance - Remedial recommendations and the final outcome

-An official record of the process and all steps taken to resolve the grievance will be documented and kept in a sealed file in the fireproof cabinet in the President's area.
+An official record of the process and all steps taken to resolve the grievance will be documented and kept in a sealed file in a fireproof cabinet.
+Additionally, the grievance will be recorded on a separate document of all grievances in the President/CEO office.